Back to Articles

 What is Octave Analysis?

-First, a software program filters the acoustic signal and measures the sound pressure levels at the output.
-The engineer can then apply averaging and weighting techniques in the frequency domain to correspond to the measurements of their desired evaluation of sound.
+The software filters the signal and measures the sound pressure levels.
+As the human ear responds to frequency changes on a logarithmic scale, it typically spaces the octave bands logarithmically and measures the signal’s intensity in decibels (dB).
+The engineer can apply averaging and weighting to the frequency-domain content to correspond to their desired evaluation of sound.

 Constant Percentage Bandwidth (CPB)